-As Oyster Bay Town Clerk, Richard LaMarca prides himself on the quality of services that his office delivers for residents, including assistance with passports, licenses, vital statistics, and permits.
-Elected in 2019, Clerk LaMarca rolled up his sleeves and got to work by cutting costs for taxpayers while making services more efficient.
+Richard LaMarca was elected Oyster Bay Town Clerk in November, 2019.
+As Town Clerk, he prides himself on the quality of services that his office delivers for residents, providing assistance with passports, licenses, vital statistics and permits.
+Within days on the job, Rich began cutting costs for taxpayers and making services more efficient.

 For more than 20 years, Rich worked at a Fortune 500 company in both domestic and international markets.
 As a Vice President of the company, he developed a successful track record of cost-efficiency by holding employees reliable for budgets, strategic planning and financial reporting.
 Rich brings this same approach to government, where he protects taxpayers by holding his department accountable for your tax dollars.

 Prior to his election as Town Clerk, Rich served as Director of Labor-Management Relations for the Town of Oyster Bay where he was responsible for the day-to-day relations between management and the Town’s unionized workforce.
 To hold employees accountable to taxpayers, Rich coordinated testimony, witnesses and litigation for employee disciplinary hearings.
 He supervised the administration of Workers’ Compensation and Disability policies, as well as the health, dental, vision, retirement, deferred compensation, flexible spending, insurances and other programs for all employees.